COVID-19: Information from the College

 The College has systems in place to ensure that staff are fully equipped to provide services to the public and members while working remotely.
 The College expects to operate with few disruptions, none of which will affect the College’s public protection mandate.
 The identified disruptions are as follows:

 - The College office will be unavailable for unscheduled visits.
-In person meetings can be requested, see below for appropriate contact information.
+In person meetings can be arranged when there are accessibility or accommodation requests.

 - Courier packages cannot be received at the College office.
 Please use mail and registered mail which will be received at an alternative location.